pawanpaudel93/go-m3u-parser/README.md

         """Removes streams information with category containing a certain filter word/s.
         It removes stream information based on category using filter word/s.

+        Parameters:
-        category: It is slice of category/categories.
+        - category: It is slice of category/categories.
         """
 }